-126 See also World Meteorological Organization and UNEP, Scientific Assessment of Ozone Depletion: 2014 (10 September 2014) (This two-year effort by 280 scientists from 36 countries calculates that the success of the Montreal Protocol has put the stratospheric ozone layer on the path to recovery in the next few decades; that it also has provided climate mitigation of "about 10 gigatonnes of avoided CO2-equivalent emissions per year, which is about five times larger than the annual emissions reduction target for the first commitment period (2008-2012) of the Kyoto Protocol"; and that the high growth rate of HFCs threatens to cancel the treaty's past climate mitigation.)
+133 Xu Y., Zaelke D., Velders G. J. M., & Ramanathan V. (2013) The role of HFCs in mitigating 21st century climate change, ATMOS.
+CHEM.
+PHYS.
+13:6083-6089; see also World Meteorological Organization and UNEP.
+Scientific Assessment of Ozone Depletion: 2014 (10 September 2014) (This two-year effort by 280 scientists from 36 countries calculates that the success of the Montreal Protocol has put the stratospheric ozone layer on the path to recovery in the next few decades; that it also has provided climate mitigation of "about 10 gigatonnes of avoided CO2-equivalent emissions per year, which is about five times larger than the annual emissions reduction target for the first commitment period (2008-2012) of the Kyoto Protocol"; and that the high growth rate of HFCs threatens to cancel the treaty's past climate mitigation.)
 See note 19 and Figure 4 for calculations of total climate mitigation provided by Montreal Protocol, which is 10 to 20 times more than total for Kyoto Protocol's first commitment period.
-32

-127 Estrada F., Perron P., & Martínez-López B. (2013) Statistically derived contributions of diverse human influences to twentiethcentury temperature changes, NAT.
+134 Estrada F., Perron P., & Martínez-López B. (2013) Statistically derived contributions of diverse human influences to twentiethcentury temperature changes, NAT.
 GEOSCI.
 6:1050-1055 ("Our statistical analysis suggests that the reduction in the emissions of ozone-depleting substances under the Montreal Protocol, as well as a reduction in methane emissions, contributed to the lower rate of warming since the 1990s.").

-128 Picolotti R. (2011) An equitable arrangement, in UNEP (2011) OUR PLANET: POWERING CLIMATE SOLUTIONS.
+135 Picolotti R. (2011) An equitable arrangement, in UNEP (2011) OUR PLANET: POWERING CLIMATE SOLUTIONS.

-129 Sarma M. S., Andersen S. O., Zaelke D., & Taddonio K. (2009) Ozone Layer, International Protection, in R. Wolfrum (ed.)
-(2012) THE MAX PLANCK ENCYCLOPEDIA OF PUBLIC INTERNATIONAL LAW; see also Andersen S. O. & Sarma K. M. (2002) PROTECTING THE OZONE LAYER: THE UNITED NATIONS HISTORY, 59-60; and Hunter D., Salzman J., & Zaelke D. (2011) INTERNATIONAL ENVIRONMENTAL LAW AND POLICY, 4th ed, 544 and 578.
+136 Sarma M. S., Andersen S. O., Zaelke D., & Taddonio K. (2009) Ozone Layer, International Protection, in R. Wolfrum (ed.)
+(2012) THE MAX PLANCK ENCYCLOPEDIA OF PUBLIC INTERNATIONAL LAW; see also Andersen S. O. & Sarma K. M. (2002) PROTECTING THE OZONE LAYER: THE UNITED NATIONS HISTORY, 59-60: and Hunter D., Salzman J., & Zaelke D. (2011) INTERNATIONAL ENVIRONMENTAL LAW AND POLICY, 4th ed, 544 and 578.